 The Valencian flag – the ‘Real Señera’ – is then paraded from the City Hall to the city’s cathedral for a special service after which flowers are offered to the statue of Jaime I which is located in the Plaça del’Alfons el Magnànim before a ‘mascletà’ is fired outside the City Hall as the flag is returned.
 As the day draws to a close, groups of Moors and Christians parade through the centre of the old quarter in a spectacular show accompanied by music and dancing whilst in the Plaza de la Virgen, there is traditional dancing and music.

-In Xàbia the day will be marked by the traditional prize-giving by the Ayuntamiento de Xàbia, the Premis 9 d’Octubre Vila de Xàbia awarded for solidarity and civic values in a very formal ceremony inside the council chambers.
+In Xàbia the day will be marked by the traditional prize-giving by the Ayuntamiento de Xàbia, the Premis 9 d’Octubre Vila de Xàbia awarded for solidarity and civic values in a very formal ceremony at the town hall in the heart in the historic centre.

 October 9th is also the feast day of San Dionisio · St. Dionysius of France · who is the traditional patron saint of lovers so it is customary for men to give to their partners (as well as their mother) a ‘Mocadorà’.
 This is a scarf inside which is wrapped marzipan of different shapes and colours which supposedly represent the fruits and vegetables of the ‘Huerta de Valencia’ · the historic gardens of Valencia which have been traditionally devoted to the cultivation of rice, vegetables and citrus fruits which are exported through the port of the city.
 This tradition dates back to the 18th century when Felipe V banned the October 9th celebrations and as a consequence the bakers of the city began producing sweet marzipan that would initially represent the fireworks that could no longer be fired in celebration but now represent the fruit and vegetables.
 From the very beginning, they would come wrapped in a scarf · ‘mocador’ in Valenciano · and, along with the marzipan wrapped inside, they would be gifted by the man to the woman that he loved.
 Gradually, the tradition became named after the scarf and October 9th is now considered by Valencianos as the real “day of love” rather than Valentine’s Day in February.
 It is also a tradition that women keep all the scarves that their partner has ever given them since they started dating for they are a token of their love and should be preserved as such.